-A simulation project is much more than building a model.
-And the skills required go well beyond knowing a particular simulation tool.
-This paper discusses some important steps to enable project success and some cautions and tips to help avoid common traps.
+A simulation project is much more than building a model and the skills required for success go well beyond knowing a particular simulation tool.
+A 30 year veteran discusses some important steps to enable project success and some cautions and tips to help avoid common traps.
+This content is similar to presentations given at previous WSC conferences.